B. Ranks in the Clinical Instructional Track

 C. Criteria for Appointment and Promotion in the Clinical Instructional Track

 The criteria for appointment and promotion in the clinical instructional track will be applied with an emphasis on the impact of the nominee on his or her professional environment.
-This impact may be in the teaching arena, in professional activity usually manifested by clinical care, in service, e.g., organizational, administrative, community, volunteerism, or in scholarship.
+This impact may be in the teaching arena, and/or in professional activity usually manifested by clinical care, in service, e.g., organizational, administrative, community, volunteerism, or in scholarship.
 Supporting letters must specifically address how the nominee made an impact, with a detailed description of the work and its influence.
 Longevity in a rank or position is not sufficient evidence of accomplishment or merit for promotion.

 Although tenure is not a facet of the School of Dentistry clinical instructional track, the University and the School of Dentistry envision parallelism between the clinical instructional track, the regular instructional track, and the research track in the mechanics of appointment and promotion.
 Long-term (up to seven years, renewable) commitments can be made in this track.

 Educational excellence may be demonstrated in a variety of settings.
-The educational roles of clinical faculty may involve a broad range of educational activities targeted at diverse audiences such as organizing or participating in local or regional Continuing Education activities or developing patient education tools, health profession education modules, or public health education programs.
+The educational roles of clinical faculty on the clinical track may involve a broad range of educational activities targeted at diverse audiences such as organizing or participating in local or regional Continuing Education activities or developing patient education tools, health profession education modules, or public health education programs.
 In addition to the usual peer sources, letters from former trainees or from colleagues may document educational impact.

 The criteria for teaching effectiveness that will be considered in evaluation are quality, innovation, impact upon students, and level of responsibility.
 Evaluation will be made in all areas of the faculty member's assignments including classroom teaching, laboratory and clinical teaching, course coordination, seminar leadership, supervision of individual student projects, supervision of thesis or dissertation research, service on thesis or dissertation committees, and development of instructional materials.
 Inclusion of documentation of teaching effectiveness that highlights the development and improvement of teaching quality will be required at the time of the faculty member’s promotion review.